Safe Ministry Reps

 Permission Forms

 Permission forms are used extensively in children’s and youth ministries.
 The first of the following forms is a generic form designed to be used as a ‘one off’ form for a number of children’s or youth activities.
+It is designed to be copied for styling and ‘branding’ by your church.

 The second form is known as an ‘enduring’ permission form which may be completed (for example) at the start of a year, and is designed to cover all normal activities of a given group or ministry for the rest of that year.
 It is in the form of a template which may easily be merged into your church’s own stationary.
 It requires editing for dates and the church name before using.

-Generic ministry permission form (pdf)
+Generic ministry permission form (.docx)

 Enduring permission form (.docx)